Tropical Density Estimation of Phylogenetic Trees: Introduction

 \section{Introduction}

+Due to efficient genome sequencing technologies in terms of time and cost, it is essential to develop efficient bioinformatic methods to analyze genome structure and evolution.
+In this paper, we focus on correlations between {\em gene trees}, that is, phylogenetic trees reconstructed from alignments of genes in a genome.
+An\'e et al., for example, applied a Bayesian method to estimate concordance among gene trees from multiple loci in \cite{Ane2007}.
+However, most of such estimators assume that concordance present among the given set of gene trees.
+In practice, however, numerous evolutionary processes can reduce correlations between gene trees.
+For example, such evolutionary processes include negative or balancing selection on a locus, which might increase the chance for ancestral gene copies to maintain through speciation events \cite{Takahata}, and horizontal gene transfer, which shuffles divergent genes among different species \cite{Liu2007}.

+In this paper, we propose a method to estimate a distribution of gene trees over the {\em space of phylogenetic trees} as a whole.
+Especially using this estimated distribution of trees, our interest is to identify gene trees which exhibit significant discordance among gene trees.
+These ``uncommon'' genes can be generated from evolutionary processes, such as, paralogy, neofunctionalization, horizontal gene transfer or periods of rapid molecular evolution, and they might come from processes of data analyses, such as incorrect sequencing, alignment, tree reconstruction or annotation \cite{Horner}.

+While parametric statistical methods are available or under development, we propose in this paper a {\em nonparametric} approach which offers particular advantages in phylogenomic analyses.
+In particular, problems of estimation and potentially incorrect selection of model parameters, which could obscure the search for outlier trees, are obviated.
+Here we propose a method analogue to kernel density estimator to estimate a distribution of trees over the space of trees using tools from tropical geometry.

-One of the most challenging problems in phylogenomics is to study {\em gene trees} which are reconstructed alignments of genes in a genome.
-Ideally, we could apply conventional statistical methods directly to a sample of gene trees, however, a {\em space of phylogenetic trees}, the space of all possible phylogenetic trees with $m$ leaves, is not Euclidean.
-In fact it is an union of lower dimensional cones over $\mathbb{R}^e$, where $e = \binom{m}{2}$ and it is not convex \citep{AK}.
-Therefore, we cannot just apply conventional statistical models in data science to a set of phylogenetic trees because these methods assume Euclidean spaces \citep{YZZ}.
+One of the most challenging problems in phylogenomics is to study correlations among gene trees over the space of phylogenetic trees.
+Ideally, we could apply conventional statistical methods directly to a sample of gene trees, however, the {\em space of phylogenetic trees}, the space of all possible phylogenetic trees with $m$ leaves, is not Euclidean.
+In fact it is an union of lower dimensional cones over $\mathbb{R}^e$, where $e = \binom{m}{2}$ and it is not convex \cite{AK}.
+Therefore, we cannot just apply conventional statistical models in data science to a set of phylogenetic trees because these methods assume Euclidean spaces \cite{YZZ}.